stefaweb/Q17-Amplifier/README.md

 <br>
 <br>
 Q: Why no voltage/ESD input protection ?<br>
-A: A voltage/ESD can be made by using zener or reverse polarised diodes.
+A: <i>A voltage/ESD can be made by using zener or reverse polarised diodes.
 The issue with this approach is that any reverse polarised p/n junction (diode etc) will have high parasitic capacitance modulated by voltage.
 This highly degrade amplifier performance.
 How to work around this ?
-Use a good Volume Controller as Maya by Vicol-Audio.<br>
+Use a good Volume Controller as Maya by Vicol-Audio.</i><br>
 <br>
 <br>
 Q: Any amplifier need input LPF, otherwise EMI will affect SNR.
 Q17 do not have one, therefore it is poorly designed.
 Why Q17 do not have input LPF?<br>
-A: People like to generalise.
+A: <i>People like to generalise.
 The world is not black and white.<br>
 An LPF must be designed such way that will not be affected by input impedance.
 This is not the case with a potentiometer.
 Does not matter how good this potentiometer is, his attenuation will affect LPF.<br>
 The classic way on how a potentiometer is implemented is that he offer constant input impedance and variable output impedance toward amplifier input.
 The down side is that, even you go for a high input impedance, at low audio levels input LPF is highly degraded.  with very low frequency transfer affecting amplifier bandwidth.
 This is translated in poor audio performance at low audio levels.<br>
 This issue was address in Vicol-Audio Maya volume controller that make use of an R-2R resistive network allowing constant output impedance with high input variable impedance.<br>
 Beside this, input cable parasitic capacitance together with high amplifier impedance is enough to form a HF-LPF.
-Output operational LPF at ~125KHz will clean any noise further.<br>
+Output operational LPF at ~125KHz will clean any noise further.</i><br>
 <br>
 <br>
 Q: Why there is no super diode ?<br>
-A: A super diode is usually made with a self polarised BJT.
+A: <i>A super diode is usually made with a self polarised BJT.
 Unfortunately this is highly nonlinear and will modulate with voltage output stage bias.
 While is very efficient will highly degrade audio performance.
-I prefer to have plain and simple resistors, with no capacitor decoupling, between output mosfet gates.<br>
+I prefer to have plain and simple resistors, with no capacitor decoupling, between output mosfet gates.</i><br>
 <br>
 <br>
 Q: What about transitory power ON ? <br>
-A: For this there are Q13&Q14.
+A: <i>For this there are Q13&Q14.
 These have double role.<br>
 One is to ensure soft start using RC made with R29C13 and R30C14. <br>
 This can be seen at amplifier turn on, D1 & D4 will light after ~1s.<br>
-Second role for Q13&Q14 is to act as super-capacitors, ensuring smooth power supply for class A and input stage.<br>
+Second role for Q13&Q14 is to act as super-capacitors, ensuring smooth power supply for class A and input stage.</i><br>
 <br>
 <br>
 Q: Why no protection zeners on all mosfets ?<br>
-A: Well some need and some do not need.<br>
+A: <i>Well some need and some do not need.<br>
 Let’s start with ones that do not need and later the ones that may need.<br>
 Q1 and Q4 are part of regulators and Vgs is already limited by 18V zeners.<br>
 Q8 is part of cascade and his Vgs is already limited by positive zener regulator to 18V.
 You may say it is high, but Q8 source is already lifted above ground by Q7.<br>